 The 2nd row captain's chairs can be tipped forward for easy entry or exit from the 3rd row bench seat.
-To enter the 3rd row 1 lift up on the latch located on the upper corner of the seatback on the 2nd row captain's chair and fold the seatback forward at an angle over the seat base.
-This will release the back of the seat so it may be tipped forward.
+To enter the 3rd row bench seat lift up on the lever located on the lower base of the 2nd row captain's chair to tip the seat forward.
+To exit the 3rd row bench seat pull back on the lever on the lower base of the 2nd row captain's chair and push the seat forward.